magicmq/pyspigot-documentation/configuration.md

 - `script_config.save()`: This saves the config so that any values you set will be persistent.
 - All methods present [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/configuration/MemorySection.html) can also be used.

+!> Changes to the config are not saved to the file automatically!
+You *must* call `save` to write changes.

 # Code Example

 Let's take a look at the following code that loads a config, reads a number and string from it, writes to it, then saves it.